 The population falling within the union at the 1831 census had been 16,859 with parishes ranging in size from Little Raveley (population 54) to Huntingdon itself (combined population of four parishes of 3,267).
 The average annual poor-rate expenditure for the period 1833-35 had been £11,782 or 14s.0d per head of the population.

 The new Huntingdon Board of Guardians had their first meeting on 25th January, 1836, at the George Inn in Huntingdon.
-The following month they resolved to replace the existing parish workhouses within the Union a central workhouse for 200 inmates.
+The following month they resolved to replace the existing parish workhouses within the union by a central workhouse for 200 inmates.
 The new building was designed by Sampson Kempthorne and was based on his 200-pauper model plan.
 It was built at a site at Walnut Common in Huntingdon.
 The building contractors were Messrs Edward and William Harratt.
 The building work was completed at the end of May 1837 and the first inmates were received that autumn.

 The main part of the workhouse were based on a cruciform plan with a two-storey front block, with a central link block behind leading to a main accommodation block behind.
 Running to the rear from the centre was a dining hall above which was erected an infirmary in 1842.
 Later additions included a large three-storey children's block at the eastern front of the site in 1855, an aged men's block (later a female infirmary block) at the north of the site in 1868, and a laundry at the north-east of the site in around 1900.